nextpyp/pyp/docs/install/attach-slurm.rst

 .. note::

     * You may need to create the ``.ssh`` folder if it doesn't already exist.
     Be sure to set the
     `correct filesystem permissions for .ssh folders <https://itishermann.me/blog/correct-file-permission-for-ssh-keys-and-folders/>`_.

-    * RSA keys are known to work well with ``nextPYP``'s `SSH client <http://www.jcraft.com/jsch/>`_, but if your organization prefers the newer ECDSA key type, you can try to generate one of those instead.
+    * RSA keys are known to work well with ``nextPYP``'s `SSH client <http://www.jcraft.com/jsch/>`_.
+    If your organization prefers the newer ECDSA key type, you can try to generate one of those instead.
     The SSH client advertises support for ECDSA keys, but we havent tested them ourselves.

 Other SSH configurations than the one suggested here may work as well.
 If you stray from the defaults,